CedYF/React_State_Interview_Task/README.md

 # React State Sync Challenge

-A practical React coding challenge focused on state management, useEffect dependencies, and debugging real-world synchronization bugs.
+A practical React coding challenge focused on state synchronization between multiple views of the same data.

 ## Overview

-This challenge simulates a common real-world scenario: building a form that can be viewed in multiple ways (Gallery View and Table View), where each view needs to maintain its own local state while still syncing with a global Zustand store.
+This challenge simulates a real-world scenario: building an ad drafting tool where users can create ads in two different modes (Gallery View and Table View), each with different use cases.
+The challenge is to fix a critical state synchronization bug that causes users to lose their work when switching between views.

-**Your Mission:** Fix 2 critical bugs in state synchronization logic.
+**Your Mission:** Fix the state synchronization logic so that unique edits in Table Mode are preserved when switching between views.

-## The Challenge
+## The Problem

-### Challenge 1: Implement State Forking

-**Current Broken Behavior:**
+### The Customer Use Case

+You're building an ad drafting tool where customers can create ads using two different modes:

+1. **Gallery Mode**: Launch 2 ads (one per media) using the **SAME copy** for both ads
+2. **Table Mode**: Launch 2 ads with **UNIQUE copy** for each media

+### The Bug

+When a user:
+1. Switches to Table Mode
+2. Makes unique edits to any row (e.g., changes Row 2's headline to "Audiobooks Made Easy!")
+3. Switches to Gallery Mode
+4. Switches back to Table Mode

+**❌ The Problem:** All unique edits are lost!
+Both rows get reset to the same copy from the store.

+### Why This Happens

-- Both views ALWAYS sync from the store on every store change
+Both `GalleryView` and `TableView` have `useEffect` hooks that sync from the Zustand store on every store change.
+When you:
-- Local edits get immediately overwritten when the other view saves
-- Try it: Type in Gallery, then immediately type in Table - your Gallery edits vanish!

-**What You Need to Fix:**
-- When NO changes are made: Views should sync from store
+- Edit Row 2 in Table Mode → Row 2 gets unique state
+- Switch to Gallery Mode → Gallery View syncs from store (still has old data)
+- Switch back to Table Mode → Table View's effect runs and overwrites ALL rows with store data

+**The store never knew about Row 2's unique edits**, so they get lost when the view re-syncs.

+## Your Task

+Fix the state synchronization so that:

+- ✅ **Initially**: Both Gallery and Table modes sync from the store (they start with the same data)
-- When changes ARE made: Each view should maintain its own local state (forking)
+- ✅ **When editing in Table Mode**: Each row can "fork" from the store and maintain its own unique state
-- Gallery View: Should use debounced saves (500ms delay)
-- Table View: Should use immediate saves
-- When switching views: Should show the latest SAVED state only

-**Why This Matters:** This is a common pattern in production apps with multiple synchronized views (think Google Docs, Notion, Figma).
-Understanding state forking prevents user frustration and data loss.

-### Challenge 2: Fix the Catastrophic Infinite Loop Bug

-**How to Reproduce:**
-1. Open the app in Gallery View
-2. Enter ANY text in the Link URL field
-3. Watch your browser tab freeze and crash within 2 seconds

-**What's Happening:**
-- Link validation auto-formats URLs (adds `https://` prefix, toggles trailing slash)
-- The validation runs on EVERY render with NO guards
-- It updates BOTH local state AND store simultaneously
-- Store update triggers sync effect, which triggers validation again
-- Loop repeats hundreds of times per second until browser crashes

-**What You Need to Fix:**
-- Identify the problematic useEffect
-- Add proper guards/conditions to prevent infinite loops
-- Link validation should work without causing re-renders
-- Page should remain responsive with any link input
+- ✅ **When switching views**: Unique edits in any Table Mode row are preserved
+- ✅ **Gallery Mode behavior**: Should still update the store and any rows that haven't been customized

 ## Getting Started